gageblack/superseeker_pipeline/README.md

 ```bash
 pip install superseeker_pipeline
 ```

-This will install the package in "editable" mode, meaning changes to the code will be reflected without needing to reinstall the package.
-This is useful for development.

 ## Usage

 To use the SuperSeeker pipeline, you can run the `run_pipeline` function from the `superseeker.pipeline` module.
 Here's an example: